 The Ultimate Budgeting Series was created with beginners in mind.
 This series will walk you through the importance of a budget; how to track your income and expenses; how to create a savings plan; how to tweak your budget for continued success and more!

 I created this article for beginners who want a simple, cut, and dry method to budgeting.
-This budget is for people like me who can’t deal with a bunch of spreadsheets and accounting for every single penny that hits their bank account.
+This budget is for people like me who can’t deal with a bunch of spreadsheets and account for every single penny that hits their bank account.
 Now don’t get me wrong – there’s nothing with this method.
 It’s just not for all of us and that’s okay.
 You have to budget based on your personality and situation, not everyone else.

 Just in case my little quick budgeting method doesn’t work out for you, here is a detailed article explaining how to create a budget that won’t fail.
 In this article, I provide a brief overview of several other budgeting methods along with resources.
 There is the 50/30/20 budget, zero-sum budget, and bi-weekly budget to name a few.
 The key to budgeting is figuring out a system that works for you.
 Once you do that, you’re in the money!
 Literally.